ellado-fbit/express-redis-mongo/README.md

 ```

 ## `mongoFind`: MongoDB `find` operation
-Middleware wrapper of the MongoDB 'find' method to query documents of the specified database and collection.
-The retrieved results are available via `res.locals.results` by default.
+Middleware wrapper of the MongoDB `find` method to query documents of the specified database and collection.
+The retrieved documents are available on the response via `res.locals.results` by default.
 It also provides an optional parameter to format results.

 ```js
 const express = require('express')